Many clients ask me why they should set up a Pty Ltd company. The answer to that is – it depends.

-There is a clear advantage that small Pty Ltd companies (less than $25 million turnover) have.
-Companies will pay a corporate tax rate at 27.5% which is significantly lower than the highest marginal tax rate for individuals of 47% (including Medicare levy).
+There is a clear advantage that small Pty Ltd companies ( with less than $25 million turnover) have – companies end up paying a corporate tax rate at 27.5% which is significantly lower than the highest marginal tax rate for individuals of 47% (including Medicare levy).
 Note these rates are based on the 2018-19 tax rates.

 Other great benefits of owning your own Pty Ltd company are:

 Keep your business separate from your personal assets.

 Having the business under a company can create an impression that the business is much larger than it really is, a key in growing your reputation.

 Companies believe that it is less risky to deal with companies than individuals, as the company is a separate legal entity.